kaoulaaps/kaoula/tasks.md

 -   [] Create API endpoints done.
 -   [] Delete homeworks after the day it set to.
 -   [x] Dropdown for fag when creating a new homework.
+-   [] Create a config file `kaoula.config.js` to customize the site, like site name and fronttext etc. (Links also like github and so on)
 -   [] Cath errors on routes (important)
 -   [x] Add teacher when create an class
 -   [x] (MBY) remove the select users when create an class